- The United Kingdom is a parliamentary democracy with a constitutional monarch.

 - The Government is responsible for deciding how the country is run and for managing it.
 To make new laws or raise new taxes the Government needs Parliament’s agreement.

-- The Cabinet meets to discuss the most important issues for the government and is made of senior members of the government.
+- The Cabinet meets to discuss the most important issues for the government and consists of senior members of the government.
 It is the most important decision-maker in the government.

 - Ministers come from House of Commons and House of Lords.
 They are being chosen by the Prime Minister.
 They are responsible for their departments.